-Equity price risk is the risk that the fair value of quoted equity investment decreases as the result of changes in the value of individual stock.
-The Company's exposure to equity price risk relates primarily to the Company's quoted equity investments.
-The Company's policy requires it to manage such risk by setting and monitoring objectives and constraints on investments; diversification plan; and limits on investment in each industry or sector.
-The Company intends to hold these investments indefinitely in response to liquidity requirements or changes in market conditions.
+Equity price risk is the risk that the fair value of quoted AFS financial assets decreases as the result of changes in the value of individual stock.
+The Group's exposure to equity price risk relates primarily to the Group's quoted AFS financial assets.
+The Group's policy requires it to manage such risk by setting and monitoring objectives and constraints on investments; diversification plan; and limits on investment in each industry or sector.
+The Group intends to hold these investments indefinitely in response to liquidity requirements or changes in market conditions.

-The following table demonstrates the sensitivity to a reasonably possible change in equity price, with all other variables held constant, of the Company's equity.
+The following table demonstrates the sensitivity to a reasonably possible change in equity price, with all other variables held constant, of the Group's consolidated equity.
 The reasonably possible change in equity price was based on the year-to-year change of stock market indices.
+In quantifying the effect of reasonably possible change in equity price, the expected return on the AFS financial assets is correlated to the return of the financial market as a whole through the use of beta coefficients.
 The methods and assumptions used in the analysis remained unchanged over the reporting periods.

-The table below summarizes the impact of changes in equity price on the equity.
+The table below summarizes the impact of changes in equity price on the consolidated equity.
+However, a significant decrease in equity price may affect the consolidated income before income tax.